I’ll bet that you have often wondered how to use a pressure cooker.

 Sounds like an oxymoron, doesn’t it?
 Reducing pressure using a pressure cooker?
 Well, it’s true.

 We all have images in our minds either of real pressure cooker catastrophes that we have seen or those we have heard of.
-Someone we know (or ourselves) once made spaghetti sauce in a pressure cooker or was pressure canning in the kitchen when the lid blew off of the pressure cooker and food ended up on the ceiling.
+Someone we know once made spaghetti sauce in a pressure cooker or was pressure canning in the kitchen when the lid blew off of the pressure cooker and food ended up on the ceiling.

 I, too, was afraid of pressure cookers.
 My father had told me of a time when his mother, in her small kitchen in Ireland, had a pressure cooker explode while under her care.
 I think that I remember seeing the stains of the accident on her kitchen ceiling when I stayed with my grandparents during a college trip to the Emerald Isle.